anteriorai/brrr/README.md

 The guarantees offered by these implementations are surfaced to the application layer.
 If your k/v store is write-after-write consistent, your application will have a consistent view of the call graph.
 If your store is eventually consistent, you may get contradicting results about dependents’ return values when a task is re-executed.
 This trade-off is yours to make.

 Finally, brrr has _0 or more delivery guarantee_.
 To give brrr a once-or-more delivery, put it behind a job queue which has that capability.
 E.g.: SQS.

-(It’s an open question whether an at-least-once delivery guarantee queue implementation also makes all of brrr at-least-once.)
+Using a queue with at-least-once delivery as the brrr queue itself is _not_ enough to make the entire system at-least-once delivery: brrr does not carry around receipt handles for internal messages.

 ## Topics